Piecewise Pad\'e-Chebyshev Reconstruction of Bivariate Piecewise Smooth Functions: Introduction

+In practice one often encounters the problem of approximating a function which is not smooth but piecewise smooth (function which involves singularities).
 In applied mathematics, physics, and engineering, the physical quantity of interest like, temperature, pressure, density, stress, strain etc. given by a scalar field $f$, needs to be evaluated over a certain region of space.
-Such an $f$, obtained as the solution of a certain PDE (governed by physical consideration of the problem), generally turns out to be piecewise smooth (for example, hyperbolic PDEs).
+Such an $f$, obtained as the solution of a certain PDE (governed by physical consideration of the problem), generally turns out to be piecewise smooth (for example, nonlinear hyperbolic PDEs).
 Approximating a smooth function is a well understood \cite{nur_89a,phi_03a,sho_73a,dev_lor-93a} subject of constructive approximation theory.
 However, while approximating a piecewise smooth function, one has to face many difficulties.
-The main challenge in approximating piecewise smooth functions using linear approximants such as polynomials, splines or truncated series, is the appearance of well-known \textit{Gibbs phenomenon}.
-Thus nonlinear approximation methods are preferred to linear ones in order to achieve higher order of convergence in the vicinity of singularities (see DeVore \cite{dev_09a}).
-There are mainly three types of nonlinear approximations.
-One is essentially non oscillatory (ENO) or weighted essentially non oscillatory (WENO) method \cite{shu-97a,hao_hau_shu_som-13a,jia_shu_zha-13a}, second is the approximation from a nonlinear space defined by DeVore in \cite{dev_98a,dev_09a,dev-tem_97a} and the third is Rational approximation or Pad\'e approximation \cite{bak-geo-gra-pet_96a,bak-geo_65a}.
+The main challenge in approximating piecewise smooth functions using polynomial interpolants, splines, truncated series etc., is the appearance of well-known \textit{Gibbs phenomenon} in the vicinity of a singularity.
+A discussion on approximating analytic but non-periodic functions defined on $[-1,1]$ using truncated Fourier series is discussed in \cite{lan-16a}, where the oscillatory behavior (Gibbs oscillations) of the approximants can be seen near $\pm 1$.
+Since the typical global approximation methods are suffered from Gibbs phenomenon while approximating a piecewise smooth function, there are methods which construct a piecewise polynomial approximation to recover such functions.
+A recursive numerical method is proposed by Trefthen \textit{et. at.} \cite{pac_pla_tre-10a} which automatically detects the location of singularities (of all orders) present in a bounded piecewise smooth function $f$ and construct a piecewise Chebyshev interpolation which recovers $f$ accurately.
+Eckhoff \cite{eck-93a} approximates the locations and the magnitude of a jump discontinuity of $f$ by solving a system of algebraic equations and reconstructs the function using step functions.
+It can be seen in recent developments \cite{dmi_yos-12a,bat-15a} that such techniques works well in resolving the Gibbs phenomenon.